riatelab/geotoolbox/doc_index.md

-## `geotoolbox@3` (not published yet)

-# WORK IN PROGRESS....

 ![npm](https://img.shields.io/npm/v/geotoolbox) ![jsdeliver](https://img.shields.io/jsdelivr/npm/hw/geotoolbox) ![license](https://img.shields.io/badge/license-MIT-success) ![code size](https://img.shields.io/github/languages/code-size/riatelab/geotoolbox)

+# `geotoolbox@3`

-**`geotoolbox`** is a javascript tool for geographers.
-It allows one to manage GeoJSON properties (attribute data) and provides several useful GIS operations for thematic cartography.
+#### **`geotoolbox`** is a javascript tool for geographers.
+It allows one to manage GeoJSON properties (attribute data) and provides several useful **GIS operations** for thematic cartography.
 The aim of geotoolbox is to offer functions designed to handle geoJSON directly, not just single features or geometries.
-As a result, the library is particularly user-friendly for users with little experience of javascript development.
-From a technical point of view, geotoolbox is largely based on geos-wasm GIS operators, but also on d3.geo and topojson.
-Geotoolbox also works well with other cartographic libraries such as geoviz and bertin.js.
-Note that there are other GIS libraries like turf.js, which is really great.
+As a result, the library is particularly **user-friendly** for users with little experience of javascript development.
+From a technical point of view, geotoolbox is largely based on **geos-wasm** GIS operators (a big thanks to Christoph Pahmeyer 🙏), but also on d3.geo and topojson.
+Geotoolbox also works well with other cartographic libraries such as `geoviz` and `bertin.js`.
+Note that there are other GIS libraries like `turf.js`, which is really great.

 ![logo](img/geotoolbox.svg)

-### <ins>Installation</ins>
+### ➡️ Installation

 - CDN